Family Law & Divorce Lawyers | Short Hills, Parsippany, Tinton Falls & Cranford, NJ

 Drug use during pregnancy is a relatively common problem.
 Surveys have shown that nearly 6% of pregnant women use illicit drugs during pregnancy.
 Because drug use during pregnancy can potentially harm a fetus, federal law requires state CPS agencies maintain a protocol for when babies are born with drugs in their system or showing drug withdrawals.
 New Jersey, however, does not view drug use during pregnancy as constituting child abuse or neglect on its own, unlike other states.
 Abuse or neglect can only be determined after a child is born.

 So, what happens when a mother tests positive for drugs during pregnancy?
-The DCP&P cannot make any determinations until the child is born, at which point it will assess whether the child suffered any actual harm as a result of the mother’s drug use.
-If hospital workers or clinic workers who received the test results feel the child could suffer harm, they may notify the DCP&P. The DCP&P will most likely conduct an investigation involving a review of the child’s health records—once born—a substance abuse evaluation of the mother, and an evaluation of the child’s home environment among other methods.
+The Division of Child Protection and Permanency (DCPP) cannot make any determinations until the child is born, at which point it will assess whether the child suffered any actual harm as a result of the mother’s drug use.
+If hospital workers or clinic workers who received the test results feel the child could suffer harm, they may notify the DCPP.
+The DCPP will most likely conduct an investigation involving a review of the child’s health records—once born—a substance abuse evaluation of the mother, and an evaluation of the child’s home environment among other methods.
 While the mother is still pregnant, however, she may receive counseling on the effects of drug use.
 Drug use during pregnancy may also disqualify a mother from certain assistance programs if she is receiving assisted drug treatment or medical care.
-These actions are separate from what the DCP&P will do, which is only concerned with the safety of the child.
+These actions are separate from what the DCPP will do, which is only concerned with the safety of the child.

 What Happens If You Test Positive For Drugs During Pregnancy?

-If you test positive for drug use during pregnancy in New Jersey, it does not automatically mean the state will remove your baby or that you will face neglect charges.
+If you test positive for drug use during pregnancy in New Jersey, it does not automatically mean the state will remove your baby or that you will face a finding of neglect.
 However, it can trigger closer monitoring once the child is born.
-Hospital staff may file a report with the Division of Child Protection and Permanency (DCP&P) if they believe the newborn could be at risk.
-After birth, the state agency typically reviews medical records to determine whether the baby was affected by drug exposure, such as withdrawal symptoms, low birth weight or developmental issues.
-The focus of the DCP&P is whether actual harm or risk of harm occurred after the child’s birth, not during pregnancy itself.
+Hospital staff may file a report with the DCPP if they believe the newborn could be at risk.
+After birth, the state agency typically reviews medical records to determine whether the baby was affected by drug exposure, such as withdrawal symptoms, low birth weight, or developmental issues.
+The focus of the DCPP is whether actual harm or a substantial risk of harm exists after the child’s birth, including any effects linked to prenatal drug exposure.

-Again, if you tested positive for drug use during pregnancy and are worried about what will happen, you should speak with an attorney.
-An experienced New Jersey child abuse defense attorney can explain what will happen in the investigation and explain the laws that apply to your specific case.
-An attorney can also help you take steps to minimize the effect of DCP&P involvement, such as going through drug treatment.
+If you tested positive for drug use during pregnancy and are worried about what will happen, you should speak with an attorney.
+An experienced New Jersey child abuse defense attorney can explain what will happen in the investigation and how the relevant laws apply to your specific case.
+An attorney can also help you take steps to minimize the effect of DCPP involvement, such as going through drug treatment.
 Lastly, an attorney can inform you of your rights and help you protect them.

 Can CPS Take Your Child If The Mother Tested Positive For Drugs During Pregnancy?